subashinianand/E-commerce-order-management-database-system/README.md

 ---

-## Repository

-Upload all project documents to your GitHub repository and include the repository link during submission.

-Week 2
+WEEK-2

-Entity Analysis & Entity Relationship Analysis ShopEasy – E-Commerce Order Management Database System Project Overview
+Entity Analysis & Entity Relationship Analysis

-This repository contains the Week 2 Database Design documents for the ShopEasy – E-Commerce Order Management Database System.
-The main objective of this phase is to analyze the data requirements of the system and prepare a structured database design before implementation.
+Objective

-The project identifies all required entities, their attributes, primary keys, foreign keys, database constraints, and the relationships between entities.
-This analysis helps create an efficient, scalable, and normalized database for managing customers, products, orders, payments, shipments, and suppliers.
+The objective of this task is to identify the entities involved in the E-Commerce Order Management System, define their attributes, primary keys, foreign keys, and analyze the relationships between them.
+This helps in designing an efficient and well-structured database.

-Project Objectives
+Task Performed
-Identify all entities required for the system.
+Identified all entities in the system.
-Define attributes for each entity.
+Defined attributes for each entity.
-Identify Primary Keys (PK) and Foreign Keys (FK).
+Assigned Primary Keys (PK) and Foreign Keys (FK).
-Apply database constraints.
+Applied database constraints.
-Analyze relationships between entities.
+Analyzed relationships between entities.
-Define relationship cardinality.
-Prepare the database for ER Diagram creation and SQL implementation.
-Files Included
+Identified relationship cardinality (1:1 and 1:M).
-1. Entity Analysis Report.docx
+Prepared Entity Analysis Report.

-This document includes:

-Introduction
-Objectives
-Entity Identification
-Entity Attributes
-Primary Key Identification
-Foreign Key Identification
-Database Constraints
-Summary
-Conclusion
-2. ENTITY RELATIONSHIP ANALYSIS REPORT.docx

-This document includes:

-Introduction
-Relationship Analysis
-Cardinality Analysis
-Relationship Summary
-Entity Relationship Summary
+Prepared Entity Relationship Analysis Report.
-Benefits of ER Analysis
-Conclusion
 Entities Identified

-The following entities are used in the database:

 Customer
 Product
 Category